OpenCodeList Specification¶

 A JSON boolean that defines whether this column is optional, meaning it can be omitted from a data row.

-Depending on the value in type
+Depending on the value in type, additional properties are available.

 string¶